prog4biol/pfb2019/README.md

 #### Wildcards

-You can use wildcards when referring to files.  "*" refers to zero or more characters.  "?" refers to any single character.
-For example, to list all files with the extension ".txt", run **ls** with the pattern "*.txt":
+You can use wildcards when referring to files.  `*` stands for zero or more characters.  `?` stands for any single character.
+For example, to list all files with the extension ".txt", run `ls` with the wildcard pattern "*.txt"

 ```
 (~) 56% ls -F *.txt